NASA-PDS/nucleus/terraform/README.md

 14. The DAGs can be added to the Airflow by uploading Airflow DAG files to the DAG folder of S3 bucket configured as `mwaa_dag_s3_bucket_name` in the `terraform.tfvars` file.

-15. Use the PDS Data Upload Manager (DUM) tool to upload files to pds_nucleus_staging_bucket.

 ## Steps to Access Nucleus Airflow UI With Cognito Credentials